 Grand entries that don’t welcome energy waste

-Replacing a drafty entry door with an energy efficient model is one of the most affordable and impactful green improvements you can make.
+Replacing a drafty entry door with an energy efficient model is one of the most affordable and impactful green improvements you can make to your green facade.
 As with windows, the best way to welcome energy savings is to shop for products that are Energy Star-qualified and carry the NFRC certification telling you a door will help you trim energy costs while protecting the environment through energy efficiency.
 Also check into a door’s R-value – its measure of thermal resistance – for assurance that it’s well-insulated.
 A traditional six-panel wood door, for example, will have an R-value of around two, while a fiberglass door system may have an R-value of 10 or 12.

 Speaking of fiberglass doors, they’re our favorite energy-saving home entries.
 Fiberglass captures the look of real wood without the tendency toward cracks and splits, and won’t dent, rust or corrode like steel.
 Besides having five times the insulation value of wood doors, fiberglass doors can withstand a range of temperatures and such weather extremes as strong winds, high humidity and frequent rain.
 This energy-saving upgrade doesn’t stop at the fiberglass door, either: manufacturers now offer complete entry systems including sidelights, transoms and trims for grand entry that’s both beautiful and efficient.